webhintio/hint/packages/hint-ssllabs/README.md

 ## Can the hint be configured?

-By default the minimum grade is `A-` but you can configure it to any valid [grade reported by SSL Labs][ssllabs server rating guide] by setting the `grade` option for the `ssllabs` hint in the [`.hintrc`][hintrc] file.
+By default, the minimum grade is `A-` but you can configure it to any valid [grade reported by SSL Labs][ssllabs server rating guide] by setting the `grade` option for the `ssllabs` hint in the [`.hintrc`][hintrc] file.

-E.g. The following configuration will change the minium grade to `A+`:
+E.g. The following configuration will change the minimum grade to `A+`:

 ```json
 {